 She stood and poked a stick into the silt watching the crayfish spill out of the plume of dust.

 We lead short, compressed lives.
 In a single day last spring, I woke up with no plan at all, and that night, ended up in an underground bedroom with the windows covered by boxes.
 Like most stars in the sky, no one knows our names and we are forgotten as soon as someone looks away.

 In the town, everyone had three-quarter moon smiles, where the lemons etched away the enamel in their teeth, leaving them with blazing white, brilliant smiles.
 Matías got his after a few months.
-At a picnic, he had taken a piece of dry ice and rolled it around in his mouth, while people laughed and shouted at him to spit it out, Mati stop, you’ll burn yourself, you’ll never eat again!
+At a picnic, he had taken a piece of dry ice and rolled it around in his mouth, while people laughed and shouted at him to spit it out, Mati stop, you’ll burn yourself!
 He never made trouble, never complained, but he did not like his aunt's house and having to hide whenever he heard the truck waiting in the driveway.

 The first night in Ron’s narrow basement apartment, we fell asleep on the double bed.
 There was nowhere else to sleep and it was clear that there would never be enough room for a second bed.
 He wore sweatpants and I wore a long sweatshirt.
 We weren’t exactly brother and sister, but we had slept like this before.
 On many occasions, we had been banished from the kingdom and forced to sleep on the floor of the garage, with a piece of cardboard beneath us and a sheet above us and the light on for decency’s sake.